eraka93/travel-planner/README.md

 ```

 This structure represents the organization of Travel Planner project, with directories such as `src/`, `components/`, `pages/`, `services/`, `app/`, and various files like `index.html`, `App.tsx`, `index.html`, `.env`, and more.

+## Data Flow

+The data flow for the described process is as follows:

+1. User clicks on the "List of countries" button on the home page, redirecting them to the Countries page.
+2. The Countries page fetches the list of countries using the CountryLayer API with the API key.
+The API response returns an array of country objects.
+3. The country flags are displayed using the alpha-2 country code from each country object.
+The flag images are retrieved from the flagcdn website, which contains images of all country flags.
+4. The user can enter a country name in the search input, triggering the search handler.
+The search handler filters the array of countries based on the country name and displays the filtered array.
+5. When the user clicks on a country, they are redirected to the Country page.
+6. The Country page fetches country-specific data using the CountryLayer API.
+Additionally, it embeds a YouTube video using the YouTubeDataAPI.
+The video search query includes the country name in the format "{countryName} travel" or "best place to visit".
+7. The YouTubeDataAPI response returns an object containing video data, including the video ID.
+The video ID is used to generate the embedded video player.
+8. For YouTube comments, a similar process is followed.
+The video ID is used as a parameter to fetch the comments from the YouTubeDataAPI.
+9. Redux store is used to manage comments.
+When a user enters a comment, it is saved in the store.
+The comments are displayed on the specific country page.
+If the user returns to the same country, the comments are loaded from the store.
+10. However, if the application is reloaded, the store is cleared, and the comments are lost.
+To address this issue, implementing a database solution would be recommended for reading and storing comments persistently.

+The described data flow ensures that the application fetches country data, displays country information, embeds YouTube videos, and manages comments efficiently and consistently throughout the user's interaction.